SongZihui-sudo/digitalFilm/english.md

-# DigitalFilm 数字胶卷 - kodark gold 200
+# DigitalFilm - Kodak Gold 200

-DigitalFilm：使用一个神经网络来模拟胶卷风格。
+DigitalFilm： Use a neural network to simulate film style.

 ---